 Internet is a global system used for sharing information, data, content, marketing, offering services globally, for communications, and many more.
-Sometimes referred as a “network of networks,” the Internet emerged in the United States with the help of Advanced Research Projects Agency (ARPA) in the 1970s, but did not become visible to the general public until the early 1990s.
-The Internet supports human communication via electronic mail, newsgroups, and audio and video transmission and allows people to work collaboratively at many different locations, and in real time.
-In addition, easily and instantly available daily updates, and purchase and sale of products and services through the Internet has been steadily paving the way for constant growth of the target market.
+Sometimes referred to as a “network of networks,” the Internet emerged in the United States with the help of Advanced Research Projects Agency (ARPA) in the 1970s but did not become visible to the general public until the early 1990s.
+The Internet supports human communication via electronic mail, newsgroups, and audio and video transmission and allows people to work collaboratively at many different locations, and in real-time.
+In addition, easily and instantly available daily updates, and purchase and sale of products and services through the Internet has been steadily paving the way for the constant growth of the target market.
 The Internet has proved to be a spawning ground for a large and growing number of “e-businesses” that conduct most sales and services over the Internet.

 - Increasing popularity and preference for E-commerce websites as various products are offered through this channel at more economic or reasonable prices